 Studio apartments near Gangnam station will usually demand 10,000,000 KRW key money and around 700,000 KRW monthly rent (or more).
 If Gangnam is too pricey to live in then there are plenty of housing options further along metro line 2.
 Subway stations such as Bongchon and SNU station are a short 15-20 minute subway ride and come at a much more affordable price – check another review to find out more about the area.

 Lexis Korea also provides a housing service to help students find housing to fit their budget, including various types of accommodation.
-These include providing language tuition to a Korean family in lieu for free stay, home stay (half board and full board options), serviced apartments, guesthouses, and goshiwons.
+These include their own student residence next door, home stays with Korean families, servced apartments, and goshiwons.

 Lexis is housed in a commercial building in the popular Gangnam district, home to some of Korea’s largest companies and also a hub for education academies.
 Lexis is run very much like an English academy so it doesn’t have the university campus atmosphere, and instead there is a more of a small family feel to it.
-The lack of campus atmosphere isn’t much of a concern as most students are not there for long and are keen to explore other areas of Seoul.
+Lexis also organises cultural and social events for students which contribute to this, although you may miss the opportunities to mingle with locals you may have at a true university.
+However, for many, the lack of campus atmosphere isn’t much of a concern as most students are not there for long and are keen to explore other areas of Seoul.
 Combine this with the office workers that will pour onto the Gangnam streets at 7pm and after hours party goers for a truly eclectic mix.

 Staff and teachers are very friendly and helpful and much easier to liaise with than most big universities.
 In terms of student demographics, Lexis attracts predominately western students from Germany, France, Sweden, America, Canada, Australia and the UK; with 70% students from western countries and 30% from countries in Asia.
 The typical age of students is late teens to mid 20’s who are on study vacation or filling in time before finding work.